 Currently, subsistence fishing for Chinook and chum salmon is closed and fish wheels may not be operated.
-Gillnets of 4-inch or smaller mesh may be used 24 hours a day, seven days per week until further notice to target nonsalmon and are restricted to 60-feet or less in length and must be operated as a set net near shore.
+Gillnets of 4-inch or smaller mesh may be used to target nonsalmon and are restricted to 60-feet or less in length and must be operated as a set net near shore.